WLBF/flex-gpu-device-plugin/README.md

 Kubernetes device plugin for multiple container nvidia gpu share.

-⚠This device plugin is for code example purpose, if you want to use it in production, I am happy to provide support, feel free to contact me.
+⚠This project is for code example purpose, if you want to use it in production, I am happy to provide support, feel free to contact me.

 Related project: [WLBF/flex-gpu-scheduler](https://github.com/WLBF/flex-gpu-scheduler)